An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Introduction

-We first reformulate the Kogut-Susskind (KS) $SU(N)$ Hamiltonian on a torus in terms of loop variables and conjugate loop electric fields, by means of canonical transformations on the initial links and electric fields -- a procedure already introduced in \cite{MathurPRD2015} and applied on lattices with open boundary conditions.
-Through the explicit resolution of all Gauss laws, we write the dual Hamiltonian for physical states only on lattices with periodic boundary conditions (PBC) and no costraints left over.
-We exemplify the reformulation for the minimal torus, and generalize it for arbitrary lattice sizes.
-The dualization introduces non-localities in the electric part, while it simplifies the magnetic part of the Hamiltonian, while it introduces non-localities in the electric part.
-The Hilbert space of the dual degrees of freedom naturally fits the gauge group basis, where magnetic interactions are diagonal.
-As recently proposed in \cite{Bauer2023}, we work in the group basis and separate the dual Hamiltonian into local terms, equivalent to the Hamiltonians of single plaquettes of the lattice, and non-local ones.
-As observed in \cite{Ligterink2000}, we can construct a basis by taking the tensor product of local-term bases.
-The single-plaquette Hamiltonian provides a different easy-to-compute eigenbasis for each value of the coupling.
-Here we exploit this one-parameter manifold of choices to variationally minimize the truncation error, as detailed in the specific case of $SU(2)$ gauge theory.
-The resource efficiency of our basis construction is exemplified in Table \ref{table1}.
+We first reformulate the Kogut--Susskind (KS) $SU(N)$ Hamiltonian on a torus in terms of loop variables and conjugate loop electric fields, by means of canonical transformations on the initial links and electric fields -- a procedure already introduced in \cite{MathurPRD2015} and applied on lattices with open boundary conditions.
+Through the explicit resolution of all Gauss laws, we write the dual Hamiltonian for physical states only on lattices with periodic boundary conditions (PBC), to minimize boundary effects, and no constraints left over.
+We write explicitly the reformulation for the minimal torus and generalize it for arbitrary lattice sizes.
+The dualization introduces non-localities in the electric part, while it simplifies the magnetic part of the Hamiltonian.
+The Hilbert space of the selected loop variables, i.e., the dual degrees of freedom, naturally fits the basis where magnetic interactions are diagonal.
+We highlight that this is not equivalent to the dualization of the theory in the space of \textit{all possible} loops: the gauge fixing procedure prevents the problem of the over-completeness of the loop basis, avoiding the presence of the Mandelstam constraints \cite{MandelstamPR68}.
+We exemplify the basis of the local Hamiltonian using a specific set of coordinates in the gauge group, and then construct a complete basis by taking the tensor product of local bases \cite{Ligterink2000}.
+This procedure enables an optimized representation that adapts to different coupling regimes.
+While previous studies have explored the digitization of the link degree of freedom through the discretization of the group manifold \cite{Bauer2023}, the use of a variationally optimized local eigenbasis allows us to reduce significantly computational costs, while retaining high accuracy.
+Moreover, since the corresponding matrix elements can be efficiently computed using classical methods, the overall resource requirements for both classical and quantum computations are significantly reduced.
+The computational efficiency of this basis construction, in terms of retained resources, is exemplified in Table \ref{table1}.